apache/couchdb-documentation/src/cluster/setup.rst

 more nodes, go through the same install procedure on other machines.

-Before you can add nodes to form a cluster, you have to have them listen on a public ip address and set up an admin user.
+Before you can add nodes to form a cluster, you have to have them listen on a public IP address and set up an admin user.
 Do this, once per node:

 .. code-block:: bash